ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Ref. channel gaussian filter sigma

-  If greater than 0, spotMAX will appy a gaussian filter to the reference channel before segmenting it.
+  If greater than 0, SpotMAX will appy a gaussian filter to the reference channel before segmenting it.
 Note that you can provide a single sigma value or one for each axis (separated by a comma).